 My parents also added a tin of condensed tomato soup on top, but I omit that part.
 Also, I’ve considered layering some fresh tomatoes, peppers, or mushrooms in with the onion, but I’m not that posh!

-The recipe, from Katherine Liboky, is part of a collection from the Our Lady’s Alter Society’s cookbook for the Immaculate Conception Church (Catholic) in Roslyn, Washington.
+The recipe, from Katherine Liboky, is part of a collection from the Our Lady’s Altar Society’s cookbook for the Immaculate Conception Church (Catholic) in Roslyn, Washington.
 It was a gift to my mother by her mother in the year of my birth, 1974.